EisOokami/FormValidation/README.md

   - Minimum length of 20 characters.
   - Cannot contain spaces or the username.
   - Strength indicator to display password strength.

+- **Phone Number Validation**
+  - Validates the phone number against the international format.
+  - Length between 10 to 15 characters.
+  - Supports optional "+" at the beginning for international numbers.

 - **Confirm Password Validation**
   - Ensures the password and confirm password fields match.